-Social Work Team Leader, Family Defense Practice
+Social Work Supervisor, Family Defense Practice

 Meghan Downes is originally from Long Island, NY.
 She holds a BA in Criminal Justice from SUNY University at Albany and received her Master in Social Work degree with a specialization in Social Work and Law from Fordham University.